Korea University: President's Room

-The President's Room of Korea University is comprised of several offices that support the president's administrative, strategic, and oversight functions.
+The President's Room of Korea University consists of several offices that support the president's administrative, strategic, and oversight functions.
 These are the Office of the President, the Office of Planning & Budget, the Office of Management Strategy, and the University Audit Team, which includes the Office of Research Audit.

 The Office of the President at Korea University serves as the executive center of the university, assisting the president in managing responsibilities across academic, administrative, and external affairs.
 Operating under the office, the Secretariat is responsible for managing the president's schedule, overseeing internal and external event coordination, handling official protocol for university ceremonies, and producing communications and publications that document the president's activities and public engagements.

 The Office of Planning & Budget is tasked with setting the strategic course of Korea University and managing its financial operations.
 It has three teams: the Planning Team, which creates mid- and long-range institutional plans and plans for policies; the Budget Team, which is responsible for financial planning, budget, and resource allocation; and the Evaluation Team, which carries out performance reviews to encourage institutional effectiveness and continuous improvement.

 The Office of Management Strategy is in charge of improving management functions at Korea University.
-The office is responsible for strategies for operational efficiency, long-term growth of the University, and maintaining institutional competitiveness.
-It helps the University have a data informed decision making-active organization while supporting functions model that aligns with the strategic objectives set out by the institution.
+The office is responsible for strategies for operational efficiency, long-term growth of the university, and maintaining institutional competitiveness.
+It helps the university have a data informed decision making-active organization while supporting functions model that aligns with the strategic objectives set out by the institution.

 The University Audit Team serves as an independent body committed to promoting transparency, legal compliance, and accountability throughout Korea University.
 The team conducts audits at each of the university's central administrative offices, each college and graduate school, and all affiliated and subordinate organizations.
 The types of audits are administrative audits, financial audits, management consulting, safety audits, and computer audits over research institutes and projects supported by the national treasury.
 The team provides legal advice, monitor litigation, and work to avoid legal issues, on-campus and off-campus.

 Located within the audit branch of the University Audit Team, the Office of Research Audit focuses primarily on compliance and transparency related to the university's research environment.
 The office audits research institutes, studies both spending and revenue and audits financial and management research practices, and is a safeguard for ethical and regulatory research and funding practices.